We’re just finalising the details of our next Salvage Live event. Sign up to our mailing list to get notified as soon as it’s announced.

 Amidst the ruins and future wreckage of climate catastrophe they argue that Salvage Communism is our only path toward a liberated future on a habitable planet.
 This discussion was co-hosted with Verso Books.

 Contemporary capitalism relies heavily on an inter-connected working class which extends across borders.
 Cross-border production and supply chains, logistics networks, and retail and service firms have aligned and fused a growing number of workers into one common class, regardless of where they happen to live.
-While money moves without restriction, the movement of displaced migrant workers across borders is restricted, punished—often violently so.
-And all of this is before imperial adventures and decades of neoliberal structural adjustment policies conspire to create the dire circumstances that lead to “refugee crises.”
+While money moves without restriction, the movement of displaced migrant workers across borders is restricted and violently punished.

-Drawing on Justin Akers Chacón’s new book The Border Crossed Us, and Chloe Haralambous’s work with Sea-Watch, this Salvage Live event will look at the differences and similarities between Fortress US and Fortress Europe, examine how to effectively dismantle their respective border regimes, and aim to explain how borders work (and for whom).
+Annie Olaloku-Teriba is joined by Justin Akers and Chloe Haralambous to discuss the differences and similarities between Fortress USA and Fortress Europe, examine how to effectively dismantle their respective border regimes, and explain how borders work (and for whom).

 Decolonization has become a recurring subject in an endless stream of op-eds, think pieces, and books.
 Yet despite so much ink spent on the topic there seems to be little agreement on what exactly we want to achieve by ‘decolonizing’ something.
 How do contempary movements for decolonization – emerging almost exclusively from universities, museums and art institutions – relate to the aims and achievements of the national liberation movements that dismantled colonial states?

 Annie Olaloku-Teriba and Barnaby Raine are joined by fellow Salvage editor Kevin Ochieng Okoth’s to discuss what today’s calls to decolonize can learn from the struggles that defeated imperial powers in the twentieth century.